5 min read

 Winter during your senior year can be a quiet, yet intense time.
 With a lot of the big work behind you, here are some smaller things to keep your eye on.

-Confirm your applications: Most schools will send some type of confirmation to acknowledge that they’ve received your application.
+Confirm your applications: Most schools (and jobs) will send some type of confirmation to acknowledge that they’ve received your application.
 Make sure you’ve received confirmations for each application!

-Verify your financial aid: At this point (we hope), you’ve completed your FAFSA and should have received your Student Aid Report (SAR).
-Take the time to review the SAR carefully and address and discrepancies.
+Verify your financial aid: You can now complete your FAFSA!
+Soon, you'll receive your FAFSA Submission Summary and financial aid offers.
+Take the time to review the Submission Summary carefully and address any discrepancies.

-Research scholarship opportunities: After you’ve reviewed your SAR, and have had a conversation with your parents/guardians and mentors about financials, it’s important to know that there’s still time to research and apply for scholarships.
+Research scholarship opportunities: After you’ve reviewed your Submission Summary and financial aid offers, and have talked with your parents/guardians and mentors about finances, it’s important to know there’s still time to research and apply for scholarships.

 Meet with your counselor: At this point, it’s never a bad idea to meet with your counselor for one more check-in before graduation.
-They can help ensure you’re on track for graduation and send any first-semester grades to colleges as needed.
-Remember to keep those grades up because colleges are still watching!
+They can help ensure you’re on track for graduation, send any first-semester grades to colleges as needed, or provide support as you apply for jobs.

 Write thank-you notes: Whoever took the time to write a recommendation letter for you deserves to get a thank-you note!
 Take the time to hand-write and drop off letters to these people in your downtime.

 Keep your grades up: How you finish your senior year matters.
 Keep your grades up, and don’t slack (fight the senioritis)!
-Colleges are still paying attention.
+Colleges and potential employers are still paying attention.

 Make final decisions: With your final options in hand, it’s time to make a choice (listen to our podcast for tips on making this choice).
 Moreover, once you’ve made a choice you need to reply with an acceptance or rejection.

-Register for orientation and make housing deposit (if living on campus): These will be important details to have settled before arriving to campus!
+Register for orientation and make a housing deposit (if living on campus or on your own): These will be important details to have settled before arriving to campus or your new home!

 Ensure your final transcript is sent: Check in with your high school to make sure your final transcript is sent.